gbmcarlos/skellington/README.md

 * [Laravel 5.6](https://laravel.com/docs/5.6) application.
 * Xdebug support
 * Multiple start-up scripts provided
-    * `up.sh`: (supposed to tun on the host, located in `deploy/`) to deploy the application with configuration values optimized for production using environment variables
+    * `up.sh`: (supposed to run on the host, located in `deploy/`) to deploy the application with configuration values optimized for production using environment variables
-    * `local.up.sh`: (supposed to tun on the host, located in `deploy/`) to deploy the application in your development environment, tailing logs and mounting volumes for your source code, to work comfortably
+    * `local.up.sh`: (supposed to run on the host, located in `deploy/`) to deploy the application in your development environment, tailing logs and mounting volumes for your source code, to work comfortably
     * `configure.sh`: (supposed to run inside the Docker container, located in `/var/www`) it configures the run-time environment according to the `OPTIMIZE_`, `XDEBUG_` and `BASIC_AUTH_` environment variables
     * `entrypoint.sh`: (supposed to run inside the Docker container, located in `/var/www`) executes `configure.sh` and starts the web service (start nginx and php-fpm through supervisord) (this is the default entry point of the Docker container)
 * Configure the run-time environment with environment variables